dmlc/gluon-nlp/docs/api/data.rst

 Sentiment Analysis: MR
 ~~~~~~~~~~~~~~~~~~~~~~~~
-`MR <https://www.cs.cornell.edu/people/pabo/movie-review-data/>`_ is a data set of movie reviews for sentiment analysis.
-Available are collections of movie-review documents labeled with respect to their overall sentiment polarity (positive or negative).
+`MR <https://www.cs.cornell.edu/people/pabo/movie-review-data/>`_ is a movie-review data set of 10,662 sentences labeled with respect to their overall sentiment polarity (positive or negative).

 .. autosummary::
     :nosignatures: